Ursa Major (character): Powers and abilities

 Ursa Major has the mutant ability to transform into a large anthropomorphic bear.
-While in this form, Ursa Major retains his human intelligence and ability to speak, though his personality does become more feral and he begins to lose control over his human intelligence if he remains in his transformed state for several hours consecutively.
-Ursa Major was trained by the Soviet Military, and trained in the use of his powers by Professor Phobos, being a graduate of Professor Phobos's mutant training school.
+While in this form, Ursa Major retains his human intelligence and capability of speech, though his personality does become more feral and he begins to lose control over his human intelligence if he remains in his transformed state for several hours consecutively.
+Ursa Major was trained by the Soviet military, and trained in the use of his powers by Professor Phobos, being a graduate of Phobos's mutant training school.

 While transformed, Ursa Major possesses superhuman strength, stamina and resistance to physical injury to a much greater degree than an actual bear of similar size possesses.
 His strength is sufficient to allow him to engage in a one-on-one battle with the Hulk and survive.
 His senses are also heightened to a superhuman degree, particularly his sense of smell, which he can use to track a target by scent.
 Also, like a real bear, Ursa Major possesses non-retractable claws.
 These claws are relatively blunt, as they are with an actual bear, but can be used as effective weapons when coupled with his great strength.

 Other versions

 Civil War: House of M

-An alternate universe variant of Ursa Major from Earth-58163 appears in Civil War: House of M #2.
+An alternate universe version of Ursa Major appears in Civil War: House of M #2.

 Marvel Zombies

-A zombified alternate universe variant of Ursa Major from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Ursa Major appears in Marvel Zombies.

+Ultimate Universe

+An alternate universe version of Ursa Major appears in Ultimate Wolverine #13.
+This version was experimented on and brainwashed by Directorate X. After encountering Ursa Major and realizing the extent of his brainwashing, Wolverine decides to kill him.